 This goes without saying but if you own a bone stock S2000 and you want to modify it or do something to make it better than it already is, start by bringing it in its best possible shape.

-Invest in unexciting but important things like high-quality motor oil, replacing your battery, installing some fresh spark plugs that match your S2000 well, giving your current brakes a once over, and so on.
+Invest in unexciting but important things like high-quality motor oil, replacing your battery, installing some fresh S2000 spark plugs, giving your current brakes a once over, and so on.

 Once your stock car is in its best possible shape, then start modifying it.
 Doing this will get you into the habit of taking good care of your car — something you’re going to have to do if you’re dabbling with mods.